subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 *Figure 41*

-The DenseNet architecture is quite effective in making the shape of the Loss Function surface more convex and hence easier to optimize, as shown in Part(b) of the above figure (taken from [Li, Xu et. al]  https://arxiv.org/pdf/1712.09913.pdf).
+The DenseNet architecture is quite effective in making the shape of the Loss Function surface more convex and hence easier to optimize, as shown in Part(b) of the above figure (taken from [Li, Xu et. al](https://arxiv.org/pdf/1712.09913.pdf).

 ## Xception